cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ### c.
 Correlation between number of reviews and price

-In order to identify the correlation, I had to wrap the below query within another in order to find the correlation between the two newly generated columns
+In order to identify the correlation, the below query was wrapped within another in order to find the correlation between the two newly generated columns

 ```sql
 SELECT